StreetScienceCommunity/DNAnalyzer/README.md

 ```

-2.2.
-Create a folder “images”, put all images used in slides.html for this level there
+- Create a folder “images”, put all images used in slides.html for this level there

-2.3.
-Create index.md using pattern:
+- Create index.md using pattern:

-- For NOT last level
+ For NOT last level:

 ```
 ---